LucianoMalagola/Montecarlo-Stocks/README.md

 # Highlights
 - The tool calculates and displays key statistics:
-  - Historic max, min, mean, standard deviation, last price of stock
+  - Historic max, min, mean, standard deviation, last price of stock.
-  - Daily mean return (μ)
+  - Daily mean return (μ).
-  - Daily standard deviation (σ)
+  - Daily standard deviation (σ).
-  - Estimated beta (β)
+  - Estimated beta (β).
     - Calculated over the selected period, relative to the S&P 500.

 - Displays visualization of:
-  - Historical price chart
+  - Historical price chart.
-  - Monte Carlo simulation fan chart
+  - Monte Carlo simulation fan chart.
-  - Mean and median simulated price lines
+  - Mean and median simulated price lines.
-  - Prints 95% confidence intervals, mean, and median for each simulated day
+  - Prints 95% confidence intervals, mean, and median for each simulated day.

 ## Python Libraries Used
 - pandas for data manipulation.
 - numpy for numerical calculations.
 - matplotlib for plotting graphs.
 - yfinance to fetch stock data.
-- relativedelta to manipulate date ranges and consider leap years and holidays (for accurate analysis).
+- relativedelta to manipulate date ranges for more flexible time calculations (for accurate analysis).

 ## Goals and Improvements
-- Add more user controls for simulation parameters (e.g., custom forecast horizon, number of simulations)
+- Add more user controls for simulation parameters (e.g., custom forecast horizon, number of simulations).
-- Allow for additional statistical outputs and risk metrics
+- Allow for additional statistical outputs and risk metrics.
-- Improve error handling and support for more ticker formats
+- Improve error handling and support for more ticker formats.
-- Enhance visualizations with interactive charts (e.g., Plotly)
+- Enhance visualizations with interactive charts (e.g., Plotly).

 And finally...